WebAssembly/spec/md-proto/WebAssembly.md

  - An *exported* flag, which is a boolean value indicating whether the memory is visible outside the module.

+**Validation:**
+ - The maximum size is checked to be at least the initial size.

 #### Export Section

 **Name:** `export`